Risingson/eveeyedocs/docs/data/node.md

 ## Celestials
 ### Planets
-Displays theColors nodes brithe selected index and displays the number.
+Displays the number of the selected planet-type.
+The brighter the node color the more planets of that type are within that solarsystem.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTk1ODI3ODM1LC0xNjMyMjM2MzI2LDE3Nz
+eyJoaXN0b3J5IjpbMTM4Mzg1Mzk1NCwtMTYzMjIzNjMyNiwxNz
-E5NDkzNDYsMTU5NzM5NDIzN119
+cxOTQ5MzQ2LDE1OTczOTQyMzddfQ==
 -->